mmchugh87/BOE/README.md

 **https://mmchugh87-github-io.onrender.com/**

 (Note: this dashboard is rendered via a free online service called "render.com".
-It is a free service and as such, the page can be slow to load.
-In some cases it may become necessary to "refresh" the page - please be patient with it).
+If the dashboard is not accessed for a while, the underlying free server may "spin down", meaning the page will be slow to load - please be patient in such cases and hit "refresh" on your browser after waiting one minute or so).

 ### Dashboard Workflow